Orange-OpenSource/metamorphosed/README.md

 # AMR file comparison

-If you specify a second AMR file using the option `--compare <amr file>`, _metAMoRphosED_ will show the corresponding graphs of both files side-by-side, highlighting differences (in green) and displaying the [Smatch](https://github.com/snowblink14/smatch) score (with the option `--smatchpp` the [SmatchPP](https://github.com/flipz357/smatchpp/) package is used instead of Smatch):
+If you specify a second AMR file using the option `--compare  <amr file 2> <amr file 3> <amr file 4>`, _metAMoRphosED_ will show the corresponding graphs of both files side-by-side, highlighting differences (in green) and displaying the [Smatch](https://github.com/snowblink14/smatch) score (with the option `--smatchpp` the [SmatchPP](https://github.com/flipz357/smatchpp/) package is used instead of Smatch):

 ![AMR file comparison ](doc/comparison.png)

 It is possible to search in the text, PENMAN and comments as in the edit mode.
 However, editing is not possible.

+The `highlight` select button allows to chose two graphs which differences will be highlighted in the visualisations.
+If you add the option `--preferred <preferredgraphs.json>` you can choose a graph for each sentence from a given file (for instance to choose from several annotations.
+When stopping the server two files are generated:

+* `preferredgraphs.json` which notes which graph is chosen for any given sentence.
+If this file exists when the server is started, the information is read and shown.
+* `preferredgraphs.amr.txt` creates a AMR file with all the sentences for which a graph has been chosen

 To compare several files (for instance the annotations of multiple annotators), specify one of the files using the `-f <amr file 1>` option, and all other with  `--compare <amr file 2> <amr file 3> <amr file 4>`.
 _metAMoRphosED_ switches automatically in multifile mode.
 In order to see the difference (ans Smatch) between two files for the displayed sentence choose the two files to compare with the `comparisons`-selection bar